vukics/cppqed/doc/tutorial/installation.rst

 Installation on Ubuntu
 --------------------------------------

-.. highlight:: sh

 The following is a rudimentary list of prerequisite packages on Ubuntu 9.10::

   % sudo apt-get install boost-build libboost1.40-all-dev autoconf automake libtool libgsl0-dev liblapack-dev liblapack-pic liblapack3gf libblas-dev libblas3gf libatlas-headers libatlas3gf-base rcs cvs

 This will install the first three libraries listed above on system level.

-The following steps to install the remaining two libraries constitute also the script ``C++Utils/thirdParty/getLibs.sh``.
+The following steps to install the remaining two libraries constitute also the script ``utils/getLibs.sh``.

 Install Blitz++:
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^